 - Group 1 (Language & Literature): Language & Literature HL (2 year course)

-- Group 2 (Language Acquisition): Spanish, Arabic, or Chinese B SL (1 year course) or HL (2 year course*)
+- Group 2 (Language Acquisition): Spanish or Chinese (2 year course*)

-- Group 3 (Individuals & Societies): History HL (2 year course), two SL Electives to be decided (1 year courses)
+- Group 3 (Individuals & Societies): History HL (2 year course)

 - Group 6 (Arts): Music HL, Film HL, Visual Arts HL (all 2 year courses)